Napa County Truck Accident Lawyers

 - Code of Federal Regulations (Title 49 – Transportation, Parts 393.100 to 393.136)

-- The state’s Code of Regulations (Title 13, Division 2, Chapter 7)
+- The State’s Code of Regulations (Title 13, Division 2, Chapter 7)

-The state also imposes size and weight limits on commercial vehicles as per the California Vehicle Code Weight Sections 35550 to 35558.
+The state also imposes size and weight limits on commercial vehicles as per the California Vehicle Code Sections 35550 to 35558.
 The general rule is that trucks have a maximum combined weight of 80,000 pounds.

 Driver Fatigue

 Truck drivers are particularly prone to fatigue because of the long distances they travel.
-Sometimes, tight schedules can also force them to skip on sleep.
+Sometimes, tight schedules can also force them to skip sleep.
 However, exhaustion leads to decreased alertness and slower reaction times.
 These factors can put the trucker and others on the road at a greater risk for accidents.

 - Driving limit of 60 or 70 hours over seven or eight days.